 It is assumed, for the purpose of teaching, that most students who undertake the A Level Psychology course will have no previous experience in the subject.

 Grade 6 (minimum) in GCSE Mathematics, Biology, and either English Language, History or R.S.
-Current SHSB students will also have to attend exemplar sessions and complete a written essay task.
+Internal students are required to attend taster sessions during the Autumn Term in order to learn more about what taking the subject will entail